 Have PRODUCTS for "now" while planning for "new"

 The products and services offered by a business should not just align to its core purpose; it should also be hyper-relevant in a fast-changing world.

 Business leaders have to keep an eye on developments across various markets to stay ahead of the curve.
 Being too busy maintaining the current offering and making no time for exploring (or assigning and monitoring) product or service innovation is a massive risk for any business.

-And of course, these purchasing process of these products and services should be as frictionless as possible for clients.
+And of course, the process of buying these products and services should be as frictionless as possible for clients.

-In a world filled to the brim with options clients don't hesitate to buy something that might be a little bit inferior but makes it a lot easier on them to complete the purchasing process.
+In a world filled to the brim with options, customers will often buy something that might be a little bit inferior but a lot more convenient for them to buy.

-Just because a purchasing process exists doesn't mean it should be left to carry on.
+Just because a buying process exists doesn't mean it should be left to carry on.
 Continuous process improvement must remain high on the proactive priority list of any business leader.

 Progress for the sake of it often ends up just increasing the busyness of the business leader, rather than the business they need to be working on.

 The approach to successfully on top of these elements for sustainable profitable growth is contained in the "Staying in the Helicopter®" programme.

 It is presented across the world exclusively by Juanita Vorster and Roger Harrop and has to date enabled more than 30,000 business leaders to carve paths of success in a business world that has undergone enormous change in the last decade, with lots more change predicted to come.